fabricjs/fabricjs.github.io/src/tsdocs/classes/IText.md

  **aCoords**: [`TCornerPoint`](/apidocs/modules.md#tcornerpoint)

-Describe object's corner position in canvas object absolute coordinates properties are tl,tr,bl,br and describe the four main corner. each property is an object with x, y, instance of Fabric.Point.
+Describe object's corner position in scene coordinates.
-The coordinates depends from this properties: width, height, scaleX, scaleY skewX, skewY, angle, strokeWidth, top, left.
+The coordinates are derived from the following: left, top, width, height, scaleX, scaleY, skewX, skewY, angle, strokeWidth.
-Those coordinates are useful to understand where an object is.
-They get updated with lineCoords or oCoords in interactive cases but they do not need to be updated when zoom or panning change.
+The coordinates do not depend on viewport changes.
-The coordinates get updated with
+The coordinates get updated with [setCoords](/apidocs/classes/IText.md#setcoords).

-**`Method`**

-setCoords.
-You can calculate them without updating with
+You can calculate them without updating with [()](/apidocs/classes/IText.md#calcacoords)

-**`Method`**

-calcACoords();

 #### Inherited from